JoelCrosby/joel-crosby/README.md

 # joelcrosby.dev

-personal website blog built with the verless static site generator, using sass and typesipt.
+My personal website/blog built with the verless static site generator, using sass and typescript.